 Cancer Is a Metabolic Disease That Can Be Managed With Diet

-Last week, renowned cancer scientist Dr. Thomas Seyfried told me the ketogenic diet can replace chemotherapy for almost all cancers.
+Renowned cancer scientist Dr. Thomas Seyfried recently told me the ketogenic diet can replace chemotherapy for almost all cancers.

 Dr. Seyfried's bold, in-your-face statements have ignited a firestorm of controversy in the blogosphere.
 Seyfried did not say the ketogenic diet cures cancer, but effectively manages it in a non-toxic, less expensive manner than the current standard of care.